walterrowe/magick-frames/README.md

 The AppleScript droplet originates from Apple’s Recursive Image File Processing Droplet template.
 Find more information in the [Mac Automation Scripting Guide to Process Dropped Files and Folders](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/ProcessDroppedFilesandFolders.html).

+# Logo Watermarks

+Make your logo watermark image files with these specifications:

+- 900 pixels wide and 250 pixels tall
+- use a transparent background
+- save your logo image files as PNG files
+- place your logos in your Pictures folder
+- make a light colored logo for dark mattes and image areas (`watermark_light.png`)
+- make a dark colored logo for light mattes and image areas (`watermark_dark.png`)

 # Included Styles

 Below is a list of all the styles included in the script and their options.
 See the command line section at the bottom for a complete description of all the supported options.

-RECOMMENDATION: make two watermark image files:

-- make them 900 pixels wide and 250 pixel tall
-- make them on transparent background
-- place them in your Pictures folder
-- make a `watermark_light.png` (light colored logo for dark matte colors and image areas)
-- make a `watermark_dark.png` (dark colored logo for light matte colors and image areas)

 **NOTE**: the included styles preserve the source image.
 Edit the StyleDroplet AppleScript and add option `-o` or `--overwrite` to overwrite the source.